Mark L. Wolf: Early life and career

 Mark Wolf was born in Boston, Massachusetts.
 He graduated from Yale University in 1968 and from Harvard Law School in 1971.

 Prior to his appointment as Judge in 1985, Wolf served in the United States Department of Justice as a Special Assistant to United States Deputy Attorney General Laurence Silberman (1974) and as a Special Assistant to United States Attorney General Edward Levi (1975-1977) after the Watergate scandal.
 During his time at the Department of Justice, he received a Certificate of Appreciation from President Gerald Ford for his service in the resettlement of Indochinese refugees.
-Wolf also worked in private practice in Washington D.C. with Surrey, Karasik & Morse and in Boston with Sullivan & Worcester.
+Wolf also worked in private practice in Washington, D.C., with Surrey, Karasik & Morse and in Boston with Sullivan & Worcester.

 From 1981 to 1985, Judge Wolf was Deputy United States Attorney and Chief of the Public Corruption Unit in the District of Massachusetts.
 In the first three years, Wolf's unit achieved more than 40 consecutive convictions, which included corrupt officials close to Boston Mayor Kevin White.
 In 1984, he received the Attorney General's Distinguished Service Award for exceptional success in prosecuting public corruption.

 In 1985, Mark Wolf was appointed to serve as United States district judge for the District of Massachusetts.
 When Wolf announced he would become a Senior Judge in 2013, the Boston Globe published a summary of the most notable cases of his judicial career.
 He was awarded the Boston Bar Association's Citation for Judicial Excellence (2002 and 2007), and similar citations from the Boston Chapter of the Federal Bar Association (2009), and the Massachusetts Bar Association (2012).
+He retired from judicial service on November 7, 2025.
+Wolf wrote that he relinquished his lifetime appointment in order to be able to speak publicly about the "assault on the rule of law" under President Donald Trump, speech that would otherwise be precluded under judicial rules.